Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 It was in South Africa.

-And the Boers were maybe like the white Dutch South Africans or something.
+were they like the white Dutch South Africans or something?

 Let's start again.

-Don't worry, no one heard any of that.
+Don't worry, no one heard any of them.

-recalled in his book later on, he recalled
+DeVier recalled in his book later on he recalled,

-British didn't fancy me, I would offer myself to the Boers.
+If the British didn't fancy me, I would offer myself to the balls.

 He just wanted to shoot someone.